 Supplement Ingredients That Boost Strength and Power

-Let’s first talk about what goes into a pre-workout when your primary goal is to build strength and power in your workout.
-These components will help you to continue to build, progressing over time, and lifting more weight as you do it.
+Let’s first talk about what goes into a pre-workout when your primary goal is to increase strength and power during your workout.
+The ingredients below will help you to lift more and keep progressing over time.

 Supplements Designed for Muscle Growth

-It is possible to get the benefits of BCAAs from taking essential amino acids blends.
-These are often referred to as EAAs.
-They are a popular blend in many pre-workout supplements.
-They contain the three BCAAs we’ve discussed as well as the other six amino acids your body is unable to product on its own (and therefore that you need to take in from your diet).
+It is possible to get the benefits of BCAAs from taking essential amino acid (EAA) blends.
+They contain the three BCAAs we’ve discussed as well as the other six essential amino acids your body requires for creating new muscle proteins.

 Supplements Designed for Energy and Focus Benefits

 There’s no doubt that energy is critical to success during any training session.
 We’ve all been through workouts where every second seems to be an eternity and you just don’t have that usual pep in your step.
 The good news: Pre-workouts can give you the necessary jolt so you don’t have those “blah” days in the gym anymore.

 Here are some of the best energy-boosting and focus-enhancing ingredients to look for in a pre-workout supplement:

 Caffeine is the most widely consumed stimulant across the globe.
 It’s also one of the most effective energy boosters and focus enhancers you can take before working up a sweat.

 By stimulant, we mean that caffeine wakes up the central nervous system.
 In doing so, it amplifies various physiological processes, such as fatty acid metabolism, cognitive function, and muscular contraction.